htetmyatn65/ICT105-Powepuff-MVP/docs/weekly-logbook.md

 3. Done the git commits

 ### What We Learned
-1. Getting familiar with GitHub
+1. Getting familiar with GitHub.
 2. Thinking about the pain points of the target users before starting to develop a new app.

 ### Problems or Difficulties